 BY SARAH GLINSKI, OFFICE OF CORPORATE COMMUNICATIONS, NAVSUP WEAPON SYSTEMS SUPPORT

-On November 3, 2014, Independence Seaport Museum and NAVSUP WSS announced a new partnership to guide high school students towards STEMrelated occupations through their EAGLE Program.
+On November 3, 2014, NAVSUP WSS and Independence Seaport Museum announced a new partnership to guide high school students towards STEM-related occupations through their EAGLE program.
 The new alliance came in response to the high demand for STEM graduates and the low numbers of students pursuing or receiving STEM-related degrees in Pennsylvania and throughout the nation.
 Navy Pi Day functions as an inspiration and awareness campaign in furtherance of the partnership’s goal.